Legato Wealth Management

 By integrating this new technology, an engineer no longer needed to deal with the complexity of designing and testing a custom motherboard for their prototype.
 The simplified process shortened the development time and lowered the cost of each new solution by a wide margin.

+Many of the initial reactions were negative because they resisted change.
 By contrast, a consulting company saw the potential and grew their company from 25 engineers to 350 in just three years by bidding with Gumstix.
 By accepting the new innovation and taking action, the leaders of that firm built a highly successful enterprise.

 Frank Partnoy, author of Wait: The Art and Science of Delay, argues that by putting off decisions to the last possible second there’s more time available to gather information, analyze and strategize.
 This belief is that the strategy of delaying final action ensures that the whole decision-making process always works to one’s best advantage.
 But is that really true?